 Three important names associated with Navajo Silversmithing begins with Atsidi Sani (Old Smith).
 Sani’s real name became forgotten through the years.
-Instead he became known as Old Smith due to his Blacksmith skills.
+Instead, he became known as Old Smith due to his Blacksmith skills.

-At an early age Sani became interested in Mexican Iron works used to make bridles.
+At an early age, Sani became interested in Mexican Ironworks used to make bridles.
 At the time the Navajo could only acquire these items through trade.
 Wishing to sell these goods himself Sani befriended a Mexican called Nakai Tsosi.
 Then around 1850 learned to work iron by watching Tsosi work.

 Sometime after the Navajo Internment at Fort Sumner, Atsidi Sani learned Silversmithing.
 Then as his skills improved, he began teaching others the art.

 Another important name, when it comes to the spread of Navajo Silversmithing is John Hubbell.
-Hubbell was an Indian Trading Post owner with Mexican descent.
+Hubbell was an Indian Trading Post owner of Mexican descent.
 By 1878 John owned two trading posts in Navajo lands and continued to expand into the 1880’s.

 During these years Hubbell would hire Mexican Silver workers to teach the Navajo.
 As a result, creating a valuable trade commodity for the Navajo people.
 John Hubbell was widely respected by the Navajo for his honest dealings and fairness with the people.
 A reputation which earned him the nickname Naakaii Saani (Old Mexican) out of respect.

 The third name of importance when talking about Navajo Jewelry is Atsidi Chon (Ugly Smith).
 Although unproven, Chon reportedly was the first silversmith to incorporate turquoise into his art.
-Also the first to make a Concha Belt.
+Also, the first to make a Concha Belt.
 But what can be proven is that Atsidi Chon moved into the Zuni pueblo during the 1870’s and brought Silversmithing to the Zuni.